-Following our transition to being a publicly traded company, our compensation committee is responsible for, or assists our board of directors in, fulfilling its governance and supervisory responsibilities, and overseeing our human resources, succession planning, and compensation policies, processes and practices.
-Our compensation committee is also responsible for ensuring that our compensation policies and practices appropriately balance risk and reward consistent with our risk profile and do not encourage excessive risk- taking behavior by our executive officers, including our NEOs.
+Our Compensation Committee is responsible for, or assists our Board in, fulfilling its governance and supervisory responsibilities, and overseeing our human resources, succession planning, and compensation policies, processes and practices.
+Our Compensation Committee is also responsible for ensuring that our compensation policies and practices appropriately balance risk and reward consistent with our risk profile and do not encourage excessive risk- taking behavior by our executive officers, including our NEOs.

-Upon the closing of the Mobileye IPO, our board of directors adopted a written charter for the compensation committee, setting out its responsibilities for administering our compensation programs and, as applicable, reviewing and making recommendations to our board of directors concerning the level and nature of the compensation payable to our directors and officers.
-The compensation committee's oversight includes reviewing compensation objectives, evaluating performance, and ensuring that total compensation paid to executive officers, including our NEOs, is reasonable, and consistent with the objectives and philosophy of our compensation program.
+The Compensation Committee is subject to a written charter, adopted by our Board, setting out the Compensation Committee's responsibilities for administering our compensation programs and, as applicable, reviewing and making recommendations to our Board concerning the level and nature of the compensation payable to our directors and officers.
+Following the Compensation Committee's recommendation, the Board approved the amendment of the Compensation Committee's charter on December 4, 2023 to clarify certain oversight roles of the Compensation Committee, including, without limitation, independent director compensation and director and officer insurance.
+The Compensation Committee's oversight also includes reviewing compensation objectives, evaluating performance, and ensuring that total compensation paid to executive officers, including our NEOs, is reasonable, and consistent with the objectives and philosophy of our compensation program.

-Prior to the Mobileye IPO for the year ended December 31, 2022, on behalf of Mobileye, Intel engaged a compensation consultant (as described below) to provide support in the review and assessment of our executive compensation program in connection with the Mobileye IPO.
-However, following the Mobileye IPO, the compensation committee exercises its own judgment in making final decisions with respect to the compensation of our NEOs.
+For the year ended December 30, 2023, the Compensation Committee engaged a compensation consultant (as described below) to provide support in the review and assessment of our executive compensation program.